Skip to main content

 Atmos component validation allows:

-• Validate component config (vars, settings, backend, env, and other sections) using JSON Schema
+• Validate component config (vars, settings, backend, env, overrides and other sections) using JSON Schema

 • Check if the component config (including relations between different component variables) is correct to allow or deny component provisioning using OPA/Rego policies